reiniercriel/safe-chain/README.md

    safe-chain setup
    ```
 3. **❗Restart your terminal** to start using the Aikido Safe Chain.
-   - This step is crucial as it ensures that the shell aliases for npm, npx, yarn, pnpm, pnpx, bun, and bunx are loaded correctly.
+  - This step is crucial as it ensures that the shell aliases for npm, npx, yarn, pnpm, pnpx, bun, bunx, and pip/pip3 are loaded correctly.
 If you do not restart your terminal, the aliases will not be available.
 4. **Verify the installation** by running:
    ```shell
    npm install safe-chain-test
    ```
    - The output should show that Aikido Safe Chain is blocking the installation of this package as it is flagged as malware.

-When running `npm`, `npx`, `yarn`, `pnpm`, `pnpx`, `bun`, or `bunx` commands, the Aikido Safe Chain will automatically check for malware in the packages you are trying to install.
+When running `npm`, `npx`, `yarn`, `pnpm`, `pnpx`, `bun`, `bunx`, or `pip` (including `pip3`) commands, the Aikido Safe Chain will automatically check for malware in the packages you are trying to install.
 If any malware is detected, it will prompt you to exit the command.

 You can check the installed version by running:
 ```shell